Historical Tour of Petra and Jordan

 Day 11Petra

 Early this morning, walk through the siq, the fissure that is the gateway to the splendid UNESCO World Heritage site of Petra.
 Inhabited since prehistoric times, the prosperity of this Nabataean city was due to the trade routes that passed through the region.
-An important crossroads between Arabia, Egypt, and the eastern Mediterranean, it is renowned for iconic rock-cut façades that front the city’s dramatic and elaborate tombs and temples.
-The visible remains of water channels, with tunnels and diversion dams that controlled and conserved seasonal rains, along with magnificent temples and churches, demonstrate the importance of this ancient town.
+An important crossroads between Arabia, Egypt, and the eastern Mediterranean, it is renowned for the iconic rock-cut façades that front the city’s dramatic and elaborate tombs and temples.
+The visible remains of water channel, with tunnels and diversion dams which controlled and conserved seasonal rains, along with magnificent temples and churches, demonstrate the importance of this ancient town.

 Our first view of the rose-red City is the dazzling Al-Khazneh Farun, or Pharaoh’s Treasury, carved out of the sandstone cliff facing the entrance to the city.
 Believed to have been the mausoleum of a Nabatean king, the tomb’s Hellenistic style reflects the influence of Alexandria.
 Walk along the Street of the Façades and view the magnificent tombs, theater, and markets.
-Marvel at the Petra Church with its glorious mosaics, and the still-being excavated Great Temple that was probably dedicated to the main Nabataean Goddess Al-Uzza, the consort of the Chief God, Dushara.
+Marvel at the Petra Church with its glorious mosaics, and the still-being-excavated Great Temple that was probably dedicated to the main Nabataean Goddess Al-Uzza, the consort of the Chief God, Dushara.
 If on site, enjoy a private tour with ACOR archaeologists at the Temple of the Winged Lions.

 Dinner is on our own to enjoy one of Wadi Musa’s local restaurants.
 (B/L)